chmouel/pipelines-as-code/docs/content/docs/guide/customparams.md

 ---
 ## Custom Parameters

-Using the `{{ param }}` syntax, Pipelines-as-Code lets you expand a variable or the payload body inside a template within your PipelineRun.
+Ever wished you could tweak things inside your Pipeline templates in Pipelines as Code?
+Well, custom parameters are here to help!
+Think of them as little placeholders, using the `{{ param }}` syntax, that get filled in with your own values or info from the event payload when your PipelineRun kicks off.

-By default, several variables are exposed according to the event.
-To view all the variables exposed by default, refer to the documentation on [Authoring PipelineRuns](../authoringprs#default-parameters).
+Pipelines as Code is already pretty smart and gives you a bunch of variables right out of the box, depending on what kind of event triggered it all.
+If you're curious about those default variables, you can peek at the [Authoring PipelineRuns documentation](../authoringprs#default-parameters).
+It's got the lowdown on all the automatic goodies.

-With the custom parameter, you can specify some custom values to be replaced inside the template.
+But sometimes, you need to bring your own variables to the party.
+That's where custom parameters come in!
+They let you define your own values that get swapped into your templates.

 {{< hint warning >}}
-Utilizing the Tekton PipelineRun parameters feature may generally be the preferable approach, and custom params expansion should only be used in specific scenarios where Tekton params cannot be used.
+Now, heads up!
+Tekton PipelineRun parameters are usually the way to go for most things.
+Custom params are more for those special cases where Tekton parameters just don't quite cut it.
+So, keep that in mind!
 {{< /hint >}}

-As an example, here is a custom variable in the Repository CR `spec`:
+Let's see it in action.
+Imagine you want to use your company name in your PipelineRun.
+You can set up a custom parameter in your Repository CR like this:

 ```yaml
 spec: